• Skip to primary navigation

 Baked apple turnovers glazed with cinnamon cider.

-Perfectly cooked apples are lightly spiced with cinnamon and nutmeg, then wrapped up in puff pastry and baked, resulting in golden, crisp Apple Turnovers with a cinnamon cider glaze.
+Perfectly cooked apples are lightly spiced with cinnamon and nutmeg, then wrapped up in homemade or store-bought puff pastry and baked, resulting in golden, crisp Apple Turnovers with a cinnamon cider glaze.

 Apple turnovers on a sheet tray.